 Children can read the story independently or listen to a winning child narrator.
 There are occasional verbal and visual (glowing dots, blinking arrows) prompts.
 The background music is soothing and the sounds of pond life, realistic.
 Franklin Frog strikes a delightful balance between educational and entertaining.—Amy Shepherd, St. Anne’s Episcopal School, Middletown, DE

-After discovering a bone in the sand a young girl ponders what life might have been life for a pterosaur in Claire Ewart’s Fossil (Auracle, $2.99; PreS-Gr 2) Rich, watercolor illustrations add to the informative rhyming text that traces the creature’s millennium-long path from flight to fossilization.
+After discovering a bone in the sand a young girl ponders what life might have been for a pterosaur in Claire Ewart’s Fossil (Auracle, $2.99; PreS-Gr 2) Rich, watercolor illustrations add to the informative rhyming text that traces the creature’s millennium-long path from flight to fossilization.

 Along with the clear narration, children can tap scenery and animals to listen to labels and learn a few words not found in the text.
 Readers have the added option of personalizing the book by scripting their own story or recording their own audio.
 The original text can be reset at any time.